It’s Jo and Danny 1999 – 2005

 Here I am on stage with J.D. & Bob, at The Garage in London, late1998.
 Photos by the great, Justin Thomas, who later took the cover shot for ’Lank Haired Girl To Bearded Boy’

 Mathew Priest had joined our ranks.
 His band Dodgy were on hiatus and he very kindly agreed to help us out.
 He turned us around from sounding amateur to sounding amazing and projected our songs forward magnificently.

 We recorded demos for Island Records.
 A week in their basement studios in St. Peter’s Square.
 We were so into the music.
 We recorded 8 tracks – five featuring Mathew on drums and three acoustic songs, recorded live, straight to DAT, with Sam, Sam the Bongo (Bubble) Man on percussion.

-When the demos we recorded for Island didn’t get us a deal, we kind of fell apart.
+When this demo we recorded for Island didn’t get us a deal, we kind of fell apart.

 The music we were making together was very special but we just weren’t strong enough as a band, to stand the rejection.

 Danny and I holed up in our basement flat and started working with the Tascam 4-track tape recorder we had.
 No money.
 No band.
 A Boss Dr. Rhythm DR 55 drum machine, an old synth, our guitars and lots of ideas.
 We decided to call ourselves It’s Jo and Danny as a kind of ‘you and me against the world’ statement.
 The name got mixed feelings, but it forced us to dig deep musically.